soramitsu/scale-codec-js-library/.changeset/loud-lamps-grow.md

 **Breaking**:

--   Runtime: new approach with `ScaleInstance`, `ScaleBuilder` and others
+-   Runtime: new approach with `Fragment`, `FragmentBuilder` and others
 -   Compiler: drop vue & prettier + new approach for new runtime